 Your B2B sales strategy should revolve around your customer’s needs.
 Your value proposition and a carefully crafted B2B marketing strategy are essential to B2B sales.
 Without them, you’re setting yourself up for churn.

 1. Find the why

 Understand your customer’s motivations and tailor your product’s value to their specific needs.
 This means you can’t use the same generic pitch for every customer.
 What’s the best way to do this?
 Research your customers, distribute surveys, and gather feedback from current customers, as well as potential customers as you build a relationship with them.
 Why should customers care?
 If they have a problem, you should present your product as a solution to that problem.

 2. Refine your value proposition

 Highlight your strengths and differentiators that set you apart from the competition.
 Motivate prospective customers to learn more.
-Your value proposition should be comprehensive, yet brief.
+Your value proposition should be comprehensive, yet brief, and solve specific pain points for the customer.
 When possible, quantify value for your customers—provide a concrete and tangible ROI.
 And of course, continually reinforce your values to the customer.

 More in-depth value proposition strategy can be found here.

 Subscriptions are all about relationships.
 Customers are buying something once and then forgetting about; they are spending money on your product on a recurring basis.
 Whether it’s the beginning of the customer cycle, or throughout, you must build trust with your customers in order to successfully sell them your product/service, and to ensure retention and renewal.
 But how do you build trust?
 It begins with developing a rapport, asking questions and truly listening.
 You can connect with prospects on business-centric social media sites like LinkedIn.
 Make sure to follow-up and stay engaged.
 Show the customer you genuinely care.